Dental Assistant Instructor - Part-time/Evening

 The list of essential functions is not exhaustive and may be supplemented.

-- Graduation from an accredited Dental Assistant program recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA) or a graduate of an otherwise recognized training entity (e.g., hospital-based program) in Dental Assisting and three (3) years of occupational experience as a Dental Assistant OR
+- Graduation from an accredited Dental Assistant program recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA) or a graduate of an otherwise recognized training entity (e.g., hospital-based program) in Dental Assisting or an institution located outside of the United States and its territories in Dental Assisting OR

 - A minimum of four (4) years of job-related training and experience for those instructors who are not graduates from an accredited Dental Assistant program.

-- Proficient in didactic and clinical four-handed and/or six-handed dentistry.
+- Proficient in didactic and clinical four-handed and/or six-handed dentistry principles.

-- Aware of state requirements governing dental assisting programs, as applicable.
+- Aware of state requirements governing dental assisting programs.

 - Verbal and written communications skills.